Tuesday, April 19, 2016

 A ROYAL STATUE FOR A BRIDGE

-THE PROCESSION CROSSES THE SEINE, PASSES IN FRONT OF NOTRE-DAME, FOLLOWS THE RIVER TO PONT NEUF:
+THE PROCESSION CROSSES THE SEINE, PASSES NOTRE-DAME AND FOLLOWS THE RIVER TO PONT NEUF:

 Adapted from a map of 1749 / zoom

-Its highlight is circling in front of its statue of Henri IV,
+Its highlight is circling in front of the statue of Henri IV before

 The Royal Entry of Louis XIV and Marie-Thérèse of Spain in 1660, source unknown / zoom